rosey99/breviform/readme.md

     [Terraform Site](https://www.terraform.io/)

-- Run init, plan, and apply, and output. . .By firing up python, and:
+- Run init, plan, apply, and output. . .By firing up python, and:

     `>>> from breviform.breviform import runBreviForm as rBF`